ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-troubleshooting.md

 ### Licensing
 {: #hcxclient-troubleshooting-licensing}

-If a migration fails because of a licensing issue, current versions of HCX clearly display this issue in the error message with the client web UI within the vCenter UI.
+If a migration fails because of a licensing issue, current versions of HCX clearly display this issue in the error message with the client web user interface within the vCenter user interface.

 ### Network (WAN) connectivity
 {: #hcxclient-troubleshooting-wan-connect}

-If you have any WAN connectivity issues, always check the **Interconnect -> HCX Components** screen within the HCX UI for tunnel status.
+If you have any WAN connectivity issues, always check the **Interconnect -> HCX Components** screen within the HCX user interface for tunnel status.
 The fleet components typically do not need to be reset or rebooted.
 If WAN connectivity is restored, they reconnect automatically.

 If any fixes and updates were applied to the HCX managers (Client and Cloud) and those updates also patch issues with the fleet components, you must redeploy the Cloud Gateway and any L2Cs deployed.
 It is possible to do further tunnel status debugging, by connecting to HCX Manager through an SSH client such as `ccli`